linuxha/RT68mx/README.md

 NitrOS-9 came into being.
 I have systems that run OS-9 (OSK) on the Mototola 68K systems I have.

+Oh, I found Microware ads from 1979.
+Seems Microware had A/D, D/A interfaces, a 6800 Chess, a LISP Interpreter, Dr Eliza, A/BASIC Compiler (Disk and cassette version), A/BASIC Source Generator (I had not heard of this), A/BASIC Interpreter, RT68MX (6830 ROM) and RT68MXP (2708 ROM).
+The Disk version was available for Flex/Mini-Flex, and Smoke Signals Broadcast DOS-68.
+The ads mention mini-disk (5.25") but not Flex directly.

 # RT68/MX

 This version of RT68mx source code has been modified to specifically assemble properly with the asl macro assembler ([links below](#Source)).
 I've also taken the liberty to clean up and reformat the source.
 Sorry I understand why it was done but I've always hated the way the source code looked.

 RT/68 provides three modes which are mutually exclusive: Console Monitor to load, save and debug programs; Single Task Mode to execute existing Mikbug(TM) software without modification; and Multi-Task Mode which is the real time multiprogramming mode.